RWTH-EBC/EBC-Tutorials/EBC-Python-101/README.md

 ![Python IDE Code Interpreter and Machine](https://github.com/RWTH-EBC/EBC-Tutorials/blob/master/EBC-Python-101/img/python_structure.png)

-The following figures shows an example how to change the Python interpreter in PyCharm.
+The following figure shows an example how to change the Python interpreter in PyCharm.
 Open PyCharm settings and select Project/Project Interpreter.
 You are able to define different interpreters for different projects.